TritonVM/triton-vm/specification/src/processor-table.md

 Namely:
 1. `RunningEvaluationStandardInput` for the Evaluation Argument with the input symbols.
 1. `RunningEvaluationStandardOutput` for the Evaluation Argument with the output symbols.
-1. `RunningProductInstructionTable` for the Permutation Argument with the [Instruction Table](instruction-table.md).
+1. `InstructionLookupClientLogDerivative` for the Lookup Argument with the [Program Table](program-table.md)
 1. `RunningProductOpStackTable` for the Permutation Argument with the [OpStack Table](operational-stack-table.md).
 1. `RunningProductRamTable` for the Permutation Argument with the [RAM Table](random-access-memory-table.md).
 1. `RunningProductJumpStackTable` for the Permutation Argument with the [Jump Stack Table](jump-stack-table.md).